Graphic designers create visual branding, adverts, brochures, magazines, website designs, product packaging and displays.

 Computer numerically controlled (CNC) machinists make precision parts for the engineering and manufacturing industries.

-Dental technicians design, make and repair the dental appliances used for improving a patients’ appearance, speech or ability to chew.
+Dental technicians design, make and repair the dental appliances used for improving patients’ appearance, speech or ability to eat.

 Riding centre managers plan and run the centre’s activities, manage staff and develop the business.